spacemeshos/protocol/sync/01-overview.md

 **Weakly synced** means that a node knows about the most recent layer in the mesh (which it can calculate using the clock).
 However, a node that is weakly synced has no way of knowing whether it's seen all of the blocks for this layer.

-**Fully synced** means that a node knows about all past blocks, up to and including the present layer.
-It achieves this by listening, via gossip, for all of the blocks in the current layer.
-Since blocks vote recursively on valid past blocks (see [Tortoise](../consensus/01-overview.md#tortoise)), it knows that once it's seen all of the blocks in the current layer and recursively fetched the blocks they rely on, it is fully synced.
+**Fully synced** means that a node has finished processing all of the blocks for the most recent layer in the mesh.

 ## Synchronization status and participation in consensus